VirtusLab/git-machete-intellij-plugin/README.md

 The commits from the fork point (exclusive) to the tip of the branch (inclusive) are unique to this branch &mdash;
 this is what Git Machete displays when [toggle listing commits](#toggle-listing-commits) is enabled.

-If one of branch layout edges is yellow, that means the fork point of this branch cannot be unambiguously determined.
+If one of the branch layout edges is yellow, that means the fork point of this branch cannot be unambiguously determined.
-To be precise (and looking at the sample below) the downstream branch (`call-ws`) is still in sync with the upstream (`develop`), but the upstream branch tip isn't the fork point of the downstream branch.
+In the sample below, the downstream branch (`call-ws`) is still in sync with the upstream (`develop`), but the upstream branch tip isn't the fork point of the downstream branch.

 Translating from git-ese to English, there are probably commits from some other branches on the way between `develop` and `call-ws`.
-You won't come across the yellow edges very often in day-to-day work with git machete &mdash; it mostly happens when the tree structure has been surgically modified.
+You won't come across the yellow edges very often in day-to-day work with git machete &mdash; it mostly happens when the branch layout has been surgically modified.

 However, Git Machete can give you a hint which commit is probably the fork point.
 Show commits to see the suggested fork point (see the [toggle listing commits](#toggle-listing-commits) section).

-Now you can use `Override Fork Point...` action to choose the fork point of this branch.
+Now you can use the `Override Fork Point...` action to choose the fork point of this branch.
-It can be commit inferred by Git Machete (the one marked in commits list), or the one that parent branch is pointing to.
+It can be the commit inferred by Git Machete (the one marked in commits list), or the one that the parent branch is pointing to.

 ![](docs/override_forkpoint.gif)